ShuhongDai/shuhongdai.github.io/_posts/2025-01-27-Why_SUMO’s_Rendered_Videos_Should_Never_Be_Used_as_RL_Training_Data.md

 It is important to remember why SUMO has visualization at all.
 The renderer exists so that humans can watch the simulation unfold.
 It is a debugging tool, a qualitative sanity check, a way to illustrate traffic scenarios for presentations and reports.
 The rendering is not a sensory modality of the environment, and it was never meant to be.
 Its purpose is interpretive, not generative.

 If an agent were to rely on SUMO’s visual output, it would be relying on something designed explicitly for human interpretation.
-And human interpretation thrives on abstractions, simplifications, and aesthetic conventions—all of which run counter to what machine learning expects from observational data.
+And human interpretation thrives on abstractions, simplifications, and aesthetic conventions.
+All of which run counter to what machine learning expects from observational data.

 ---